asanchez75/webfm/README.txt

   - Attachment of files to multiple nodes - location independence allows dir restructuring to have no affect on attachment functionality
   - Drag and drop attachment ordering
-  - Single file upload
+  - Single file upload with version options for file overwrite
-  - Staging area for mass upload/importation
+  - File delete/rename/move/metadata for admins or file owners
+  - File view/attach/detach menu options for users with role access
-  - File delete/rename/attach/detach/metadata/store-in-db menu options
+  - File store-in-db/remove-from-db admin menu options
-  - Directory create/rename/delete menu options
+  - Directory create/rename/delete admin menu options
+  - Directory search for all users
+  - Home directory per role with WebFM access (manually create and configure)
-  - Secure file download
+  - Secure file download if .htaccess file used
-  - Metadata editor (fixed fields at this time)
+  - Metadata editor for admins or file owners(fixed fields at this time)
-  - File search
-  - Debug area for javascript development
+  - Debug window option for admin javascript development

 To Do